FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/transport_interface/README.md

     * Enable this option to switch to using TLS for the echo server.
 Note you will have to complete the credential creation prerequisite.
 * **server-port**
     * Specify which port to open a socket on.
+* **cert-verify**
+    * Verify client certificate.
+To enable this configuration, client certificate must be signed by server credentials.
 * **server-certificate-location**
     * Relative or absolute path to the server certificate generated in the credential creation prerequisite.
 * **server-key-location**